 - Tax: 22% corporate tax rate

 The UK, like Sweden, is another ‘big’ gambling country with higher tax rates and license fees.
 However, the benefits of setting up there are significant.
-The UK has a large betting culture and the UK Gambling Commission, its regulatory authority, offers gold standard rules and regulations.
+The UK has a large betting culture, with off the chart gambling statistics UK 2021, and the UK Gambling Commission, its regulatory authority, offers gold standard rules and regulations.
 Like Sweden, starting up in a ‘big’ country means you have access to many support services, can find staff for your company relatively easily and enter business networks with your peers.

 - License fees: £5,711 for initial application and varying annual fees